Cannon8all/niri-animations-switcher/README.md

-Niri Animation Toggle
+Niri Animation Switcher

-A bash script that cycles through Niri window manager animations with a single command.
-Perfect for quick visual switching without restarting.
+A lightweight utility script for the Niri compositor that allows you to dynamically cycle through different animation presets.
+Perfect for users who want to change their desktop's visual flair on the fly using a script or a shell button.
-Features
+🚀 Features

-    Cycle through animations – Press a button to switch to the next animation in your collection Loop seamlessly – Automatically wraps back to the first animation after the last one Desktop notifications – Get instant feedback on which animation is now active Symlink-based – Uses a single symlink that Niri reads, so no config editing needed per switch

-Prerequisites

-    Niri window manager installed
-    notify-send (usually included with most Linux distributions) Animation .kdl files in ~/.config/niri/animations/
+    Automatic Cycling: Rotates through all .kdl files in your animations folder.
+    Visual Feedback: Sends a system notification showing the name of the active animation.
+    Easy Integration: Designed to work seamlessly with Otter-Shell or via keybindings.

-Installation
+🛠️ Installation & Setup
-1. Create the script
+1. Place the Files
+Ensure the files are in the correct directories:

+    Move the animations/ folder to ~/.config/niri/
-Save the script as ~/.local/bin/niri-anim-toggle.sh
+    Move the niri-anim-toggle.sh script to ~/.local/bin/

+2. Configure Permissions & Symlink
+Make the script executable and create an initial symbolic link so the script has a starting point: bash

-2. Make it executable
+# Make the script executable
-bash

 chmod +x ~/.local/bin/niri-anim-toggle.sh

-3. Create the initial symlink
+# Create the initial link (one-time setup)
-bash

 ln -s ~/.config/niri/animations/pop-drop.kdl ~/.config/niri/animations/current_animation.kdl

-(Replace pop-drop.kdl with your preferred starting animation)
-4. Update Niri configuration
+Wees voorzichtig met code.
+3. Edit Niri Configuration

-Open ~/.config/niri/config.kdl and replace your animations { ... } section with:
+Open your ~/.config/niri/config.kdl file.
+Remove your existing animations { ... } section and replace it with this include line: kdl
-kdl

 include "animations/current_animation.kdl"

-5. Bind to a hotkey (optional)
+Wees voorzichtig met code.
+4. Otter-Shell Integration

-Add to your Niri config:
+Add a new button in your Otter-Shell configuration:
-kdl

-binds {
-    Mod+Shift+A { spawn "niri-anim-toggle.sh"; }
-}

-Or integrate with Otter-Shell or another launcher using the command: niri-anim-toggle.sh How it works

-    Scans ~/.config/niri/animations/ for all .kdl files
-    Identifies the currently active animation via the current_animation.kdl symlink Updates the symlink to point to the next animation in alphabetical order Sends a desktop notification showing the new animation name Loops back to the first animation after the last one

-Requirements for Niri to apply changes
+    Button Animation Command: niri-anim-toggle.sh

+    [!IMPORTANT]
-You may need to log out and back in or restart Niri for animation changes to take effect, depending on your Niri version.
+    Logout and back in (or restart Niri) for the configuration changes to take effect.

+Credits
+The animations in this repository are by the following creators:

+    jhsu: ditcher-glitch
+    jgarza9788: Blur Glitch (01), smoke, energize_b, tv_crt
+    XansiVA: bloom, burn-ashes, burn-multicolor, burn, fold-window, glitch, pixelate, pop-drop, ribbons, roll-drop, swipe-window, unravel